UPCX-CORE/UPCX-Core/libraries/abieos/external/upcxjs/CONTRIBUTING.md

 ### Testing

-EOSJS is used by many libraries across the UPCXIO ecosystem, so proper testing is absolutely essential prior to opening a pull request.
-This can be done in EOSJS by running `yarn build-production`.
+UPCXJS is used by many libraries across the UPCXIO ecosystem, so proper testing is absolutely essential prior to opening a pull request.
+This can be done in UPCXJS by running `yarn build-production`.
 This command will build the distrubution bundles (`yarn build-all`) and test each environment accordingly (`yarn test-all`).

 #### Automated Unit Test Suite

-`yarn test` will run through the core functionality of each EOSJS module with Jest.
+`yarn test` will run through the core functionality of each UPCXJS module with Jest.

 #### Integration Test Suite